In Bed With Madonna is a 1991 USA music documentary by Alek Keshishian. Starring Madonna, Donna DeLory and Niki Harris.

 The Invisible Man is a 2020 Australia / USA Sci-Fi horror thriller by Leigh Whannell.
 Starring Elisabeth Moss, Aldis Hodge and Oliver Jackson-Cohen.

 BBFC advised category cuts were required for a 15 rated cinema release in 2020.
-The Irish cinema releases looks to be uncut but 16 rated.
+Irish cinema and video releases are uncut and rated 16 and 15 respectively.
 The uncut version was later passed 18 by the BBFC for home video.
-Uncut and MPAA R rated
+Uncut and

 Ireland : Passed 16 uncut for " Strong psychological threat and violence.
 Scene of self-harm "